Lulzx/tanstack-bun/README.md

 # TanStack Router + Bun (No Vite, No Nitro)

-A minimal, novel setup for TanStack Router with SSR using **only Bun's native APIs**.
+A minimal setup for TanStack Router with SSR using **only Bun's native APIs**.

 ## What's Different?